 An advertisement from 1910 for Louis Vuitton’s Wardrobe Trunk

-At the very end of the 19th century, the brand created and began producing its first supple bags, many of which were the very basis for the icons we know and love today.
-In fact, as early as 1906, the brand began producing trunks that are nearly identical to the same hard-sided versions that are still made.
-And from the refined, elegant constructions of the early aughts that were designed to hold dresses, suits or toiletries an international powerhouse was formed.
+At the end of the 19th century, the brand created and began producing its first supple bags, many of which were the basis for the icons we know and love today.
+In fact, as early as 1906, the brand began producing trunks nearly identical to the same hard-sided versions still made.
+And from the refined, elegant constructions of the early aughts that were designed to hold dresses, suits or toiletries, an international powerhouse was formed.

 Vuitton and Beyond